spotDL/swaram/README.md

 // 3. all songs by or featuring 'woodkid' await mDatabase.findSongs(field:'artists', query: 'woodkid');

-// delete a song (does not update the cache) await mDatabase.deleteSong(song);                   // deletes Iron by woodkid
+// delete a song (deletes Iron by woodkid, albumArt will not be removed) await mDatabase.deleteSong(song);

 // update cache and fix any discrepancies introduced from deleting songs await mDatabase.refreshDatabase();